-Elam has recently covered weather related emergencies including the EF5 tornado which killed 15 adults and 9 children while devastating the town of Moore, Oklahoma; as well as numerous fires in California, flooding in Arizona, and sub-zero temperatures in Minnesota.
+Elam has recently covered the shooting of unarmed teenager Michael Brown in Ferguson, MO, the Donald Sterling scandal of the Los Angeles Clippers owners racist remarks, weather related emergencies including the EF5 tornado which killed 15 adults and 9 children while devastating the town of Moore, Oklahoma; as well as numerous fires in California, flooding in Arizona, and sub-zero temperatures in Minnesota.
 She was one of the first reporters on the scene after a shooting at Los International Airport stranded thousands of travelers and took the life of TSA agent Gerardo Hernandez, marking the first on-duty death since the security organization was created in 2001.
 Additionally, Elam was responsible for reporting on 19 firefighters killed in a wildfire in Prescott, Arizona, informing the world of the largest loss of first responders in a single event since September 11, 2001.

 Prior to rejoining CNN, Elam served as a weekend evening anchor and general assignment reporter for KNBC.
 During her tenure at KNBC, her reporting centered around emergency awareness, empowering Southern Californians with information to be earthquake ready, water safe and informed about money matters.
 She covered the release of John Smith, a man jailed 18 years for a crime he did not commit; the 2012 Golden Globes red carpet; and she anchored KNBCs breaking news coverage of the Seal Beach murders.